KacperUrban/Image_classification_VIT/README.md

 | Night-Autumn| 0.034              | 0.037157      | 0.036               | 0.036825      | 0.04           | 0.039468   |
 | Random      | 0.98               | 0.97962       | 0.98                | 0.97857       | 0.78667        | 0.78119    |

+# Future improvements
+I plan to create a small application with FastAPI and probably with streamlit to enable easy usage of trained models.

 # Status
 The project is on going.